carmelgafa/ari5102/Anomaly-Detection-Workshop/docs/Reflection_Sheet_AD_Workshop.md

 1. **Conceptual distinction**
    Give one real‑world example of a *contextual* anomaly and explain why a univariate Z‑score could miss it.

+   A pedometer recording 3km run at 11:30 in August during a heat wave.

 2. **Robust Z‑score metric**
    On your run, what PR‑AUC did the Robust Z‑score achieve?
 Briefly interpret its curve shape (early precision vs recall).